Last updated on May 23rd, 2023 at 06:29 am

 - watery eyes

-- burning sensations of the eyes, nose, and throat
+- burning sensation in the eyes, nose, and throat

 - skin irritation